aserto-dev/aserto-node/README.md

 By default, `is` follows the same behavior as `jwtAuthz` in that resource map will be `req.params`.
 For example, if the route path is `/api/users/:id`, the resource will be `{ 'id': 'value-of-id' }`.

 Passing in the `resourceMap` parameter into the `is()` function will override this behavior.

+The provided value can be either an object or a function that takes an http request and returns an object.

 ## Certificates